top of page

 How Spokane’s Housing Market Stacks Up Against Nearby Cities

-Spokane’s housing market remains one of the most balanced and affordable in the Pacific Northwest.
-With a median sold price of $420,000, an average sold price of $454,000, and roughly $203 per square foot, Spokane continues to offer buyers strong value and sellers consistent movement.Average days on market (DOM) sit at 49, while months of inventory (MOI) hover around 4.1, indicating a neutral market that favors neither side heavily.
+Spokane’s housing market remains one of the most affordable and stable markets in the Pacific Northwest.
+With a median sold price of $430,000, an average sold price of $479,000, and an average sold price per square foot of $219, Spokane continues offering strong relative value compared to larger Washington markets.
+Homes are averaging 35 days on market, while Spokane remains in a seller’s market with 2.8 months of inventory.

-I’m a Spokane real estate agent who studies these trends closely, which is why I’ve written this full breakdown comparing Spokane vs nearby cities home prices and overall affordability.
-The following market stats are based on Spokane County as a whole, as this provides a better, wider view of our local area.
+I’m a Spokane real estate agent who closely tracks both local and regional housing trends, which is why I created this full breakdown comparing Spokane vs nearby cities home prices, affordability, inventory, and market speed.
+The Spokane market stats below are based on Spokane County as a whole to provide the broadest and most accurate local snapshot.

 Spokane vs Seattle